TEMPORARY LANDSCAPE LABORER

 Under the direction of an Urban Forestry Manager, the Emerald Ash Borer Treatment Specialist (Temporary Landscape Laborer) primarily performs chemical treatment of ash trees at risk to Emerald Ash Borer (EAB).

-- Work on a small crew performing chemical treatment of ash street trees and disseminating information to the public.
+Work on a small crew performing chemical treatment of ash street trees and distributing information to the public.

 Conditions of Employment